Home / Blog / Initializing Vue 3 Applications: Benefits and Best Practices

 <div id="main-app"></div>

-One app will serve as a relatively simple header markup, while the other will be capable of using the router and working with the store.
+One app serves as a simple header, while the other uses the router and store.

-With the Vue 3 syntax, we can easily separate them in the initialization code in the src/main.js file:
+With Vue 3, we can easily separate the initialization code for each app in the src/main.js file:

 import { createApp } from 'vue'